We welcome your contributions and thank you for working to improve the Go development experience in VS Code.

 Install all dependencies by running

-vsce package to build the package.
+vsce package.
 This will generate a file with a

 .vsix extension in your current directory.